Business Administration Major: Management Option (B.S.)

 The Option in Management provides students with opportunities to develop a substantial foundation in the principles of managing the human, organizational, technical, and financial resources of organizations to enhance strategic competitiveness.
 Courses emphasize critical thinking, problem-solving, planning, interpersonal skills related to ethical leadership in the global economy, managing innovation and technology, organizational change and sustainability, and international and cross-cultural issues in organizations.

 The option emphasizes the generalist's mindset in concert with a specialist's functional understanding of the firm.
+This is an excellent option for students who see themselves as "big picture" people.
 Future career paths include an array of management, supervisory, entrepreneurial, human resources, and other positions in for-profit and non-profit organizations.
 The option is also recommended for students considering graduate education in management or law.

 |ADMN 400||Introduction to Business||4|